This page is a short listing of my academic, professional and voluntary work. Furthermore, it contains some

 In 2012, I finished my Master's degree at the Karlsruhe Institute of Technology, focussing on Machine Learning, Cognitive Systems and Theoretical Computer Science.
 In my final thesis, I applied deep learning techniques to feature preprocessing in automatic speech recognition.
 With support from my advisors, Alex Waibel and Florian Metze, as well as from InterACT, I was able to perform my thesis at Carnegie Mellon University in Pittsburgh, PA.

-I started my Phd at the Karlsruhe Institute of Technology in 2013, continuing to focus on speech recognition and deep learning.
+I started my Phd at the Karlsruhe Institute of Technology in 2013, working on speech recognition and deep learning.